SaveCalifornia.com

-SaveCalifornia.com is a United States nonprofit organization founded in 1999 by Randy Thomasson as part of Campaign for Children and Families (CCF).
+SaveCalifornia.com is an American conservative activist group that was founded in 1999 by Randy Thomasson as part of a Campaign for Children and Families (CCF).
 The organization is active in influencing public policy on various social issues, and has opposed California's FAIR Education Act.

 History and issues

 Save California.com is a project of Campaign for Children and Families, a California-based advocacy non-profit organization formed in 1999 by Randy Thomasson.
 The organization has a stated goal of "defending and representing the values of parents, grandparents and concerned citizens who want what's best for this generation and future generations."
 Thomasson has been involved in influencing social and fiscal policies in government since 1994, through various media outlets.
 He also founded Campaign for California Families, a non-profit organization which sought to defend Proposition 22 and Proposition 8 against constitutional challenges in the courts.

 Lobbying activities

 The organization supported California's Proposition 8 and opposed a state bill which would allow two people, including same-sex couples, who jointly owned a home to avoid having their property tax reassessed and raised when one of them dies.
 Following Chief U.S. District Judge Vaughn Walker's ruling overturning California's same-sex marriage ban in 2010, sending the landmark case to the US Supreme Court, SaveCalifornia.com reacted with a statement:

 SaveCalifornia.com also lobbied against California's FAIR Education Act, using social media to help carry its message to the public.
-In 2011, Thomasson described the bill as "Sexual brainwashing" and called for "parents to remove their children from the government school system, and get them into the safe havens of church schooling and home schooling."
+In 2011, Thomasson described the bill as "sexual brainwashing" and called for "parents to remove their children from the government school system, and get them into the safe havens of church schooling and home schooling."
 After the California Assembly passed the bill by a 49-to-25 vote, SaveCalifornia.com urged governor Jerry Brown to veto the bill as "unneeded, unwanted and un-affordable".